bagwanpankaj/webpack-rtl-plugin/README.md

+> This repo is not actively being maintained.
+Please use it at your own risk

 # Webpack RTL Plugin

 Webpack plugin to use in addition to [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin) to create a second css bundle, processed to be rtl.